jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/moving-to-wayland1.md

 The first and last are actually handled by the `env` command!
 Just call it with the `-i` flag and it starts with and empty environment!
 Then call it at the end to get my list!
 Now to read my .profile.
-Turns out we can just call `sh` with the `-l` flag to start a login shell, lik I have been wanting to do with GNOME!
+Turns out we can just call `sh` with the `-l` flag to start a login shell, like I have been wanting to do with GNOME!
 This leads to this very nice one liner which I can then redirect into a `.conf` file like so.